How to get Italian Citizenship by Descent & Your Italian Heritage

 However, it’s advisable to contact a professional genealogist, Jus Sanguinis attorney, or the state’s Italian consulate general office for directions on the application process, especially regarding descent, ancestry, and fees.

-How Much does Genealogists in Italy Cost
+How Much Does Genealogists in Italy Cost?

 Hiring a professional genealogist can be a costly investment, but it is one that can pay off in a big way.
 When researching your family history, it is important to have access to accurate and up-to-date information.
-A genealogist based in Italy can provide you with this type of information, as well as help you to find records that are not readily available.
-The cost of hiring an Italian genealogist will vary depending on the amount of time and research involved.
-However, it is important to remember that this is an investment in your family history or your dual citizenship application.
-By taking the time to hire a professional, you can ensure that your research is accurate and complete.
+A genealogist based in Italy can provide you with this type of information and help you find records that are not readily available.

 Here is a great article on hiring a genealogist in general.